heidielmiaus/osdu-bicep/CONTRIBUTING.md

 ### Dev Container / Codespaces

 A dev container is present in the repo which makes dev and testing bicep and platform simpler.

+#### Local Testing using the Dev Container

+@danielscholl would love to update this per your guidance...